Borborites: Opinions of modern scholars on reliability

 Because everything that is known about the Borborites comes exclusively from polemics written by their opponents, it is still disputed whether or not these reports accurately reflect Borborite teachings or if they are merely propaganda intended to discredit them.

 Stephen Gero finds the accounts written by Epiphanius and later writers plausible and connects them with earlier Gnostic myths.

 J. J. Buckley, similarly, highlights parallels which the Phibionite or Koddian belief system and rituals described by Epiphanius show with other Gnostic groups.
 The consumption of seminal and fetal material, as a microcosm of Barbelo's seduction of the archons to recover captive light, shows parallels with the Manichaean belief that when vegetables are consumed by the Elect, the captive light-particles or divine sparks within are purified and liberated.
 The ritual use of semen and menses parallels the use of water and hamra, respectively, in a ritual metaphor for fertilization in a Mandaean masiqta.
 Contrasts include Mandaean pronatalism versus Phibionite antinatalism, the stratification of society into priests and laity (Mandaeism) or elect and hearers (Manichaeism) versus the work to liberate divine sparks being carried out by the Phibionite laity, and the Manichaean view of semen and menses as demonic versus the Phibionite identification of their own bodily fluids with the body of Christ.

 Bart Ehrman, conversely, finds Epiphanius almost entirely unreliable.
-Ehrman writes that accusing opponents of wild sexual practices was common in Roman antiquity, so Epiphanus's lurid accounts should be seen as an outgrowth of that.
-He also finds Epiphanius's story of how he learned of their alleged doctrines implausible - if they truly were having scandalous rites, they would be unlikely to share them with non-members.
+Ehrman writes that accusing opponents of wild sexual practices was common in Roman antiquity, so Epiphanius's lurid accounts should be seen as an outgrowth of that.
+He also finds Epiphanius's story of how he learned of their alleged doctrines implausible – if they truly were having scandalous rites, they would be unlikely to share them with non-members.
 More generally, documents written by Egyptian Gnostics themselves such as those found in the Nag Hammadi library do not seem to match what the anti-heresy writers claimed.
-While both their opponents and the Gnostics agreed that Gnosticism scorned the material world of the flesh, Gnostic writing has generally indicated a trend toward asceticism as a result - of ignoring or punishing the flesh through exertion and fasting.
+While both their opponents and the Gnostics agreed that Gnosticism scorned the material world of the flesh, Gnostic writing has generally indicated a trend toward asceticism as a result – of ignoring or punishing the flesh through exertion and fasting.
 Proto-Orthodox writers instead concluded that if the Gnostics believed the material world to be inferior to that of the spirit, they would have thrown themselves into debauchery, a claim Ehrman finds unsupported by evidence and the opposite of what the actual Gnostics likely thought.

+In Mandaean texts

+Gelbert (2013, 2023) suggests that one passage in the Ginza Rabba (Right Ginza 9.1, paragraph 26) describes the Borborites, although they are not given a name in Mandaic.